lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     The parameters for water
     correspond to the TIP4P/2005 water model, and the parameters for :math:`\text{Na}^+` and :math:`\text{Cl}^-`  are
-    taken from the CHARMM-27 force field.
+    taken from the CHARMM-27 force field :cite:`mackerell2000development`.

 ..  container:: justify